-The powers of a community administrator are broader than those of an unqualified community survivor.
-For example, the community administrator may sell community property without regard to the existence of community debts.
+A community administrator who qualified respecting a decedent who died before September 1, 2007, had broader powers than those of an unqualified community survivor.
+For example, a community administrator could sell community property without regard to the existence of community debts.